davidfrantz/force/docs/source/setup/docker.rst

     docker run davidfrantz/force force

-Which displays general information about FORCE, as well as the version number.
+This displays general information about FORCE, as well as the version number.

 .. _docker_build: